 - co-writing (with Gary Rawnsley and Jonathan Sullivan) a monograph on Political Communications and the Media in Taiwan

 - co-application (with Chris Berry) a research and screening project on Taiwan’s Lost Popular Cinema: Recovered and Restored

 Dr Ming-Yeh T. Rawnsley is Research Associate, Centre of Taiwan Studies, SOAS and Non-Resident Senior Fellow, China Policy Institute, University of Nottingham.
-She is also the Secretary-General of EATS (2012–present), Founding Editor of EATS News, and the Editor-in-Chief, International Journal of Taiwan Studies.
+She is also the Secretary-General of EATS (2012–2018), Founding Editor of EATS News, and the Editor-in-Chief, International Journal of Taiwan Studies.